Home

 The whole series:

-Bayes theorem is one of the most important concepts of probability theory used in Data Science.
-It allows us to update our beliefs based on the appearance of new events.
+Bayes' theorem is one of the core concepts in probability theory and a crucial tool in Data Science.
+It lets us update our beliefs as new evidence becomes available — an essential mechanism when dealing with real-world uncertainties.

 A ∩ B